gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

    - Example code showing how to run your model.
    - Any relevant **citations** or **references**.

-We look forward to your contributions and are excited to see the creative ways the community expands NEST!
+We look forward to your contributions and are excited to see the creative ways the community expands BERG!